Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 Cosmic voids are regions in our Universe that are underdense in terms of tracer numbers and matter.
 Redshift space distortions around voids can be used to probe the growth rate of structures around these regions \citep{Cai2016,Hamaus2016}.
 The void-galaxy correlation function is distorted in redshift space because of the peculiar motions of galaxies.
 While such peculiar motions respond only to the Newtonian potential in GR, in MG models they can also be affected by the fifth force, causing the distortion patterns to change -- a diagnostic that can then be used to distinguish the model from GR.
 Since the fifth force is expected to be unscreened in voids \citep{Hui2009,Clampitt2013,Lam2015,Cai2015}, the effect should be larger around voids.

 We conduct an analysis for the redshift-space distortions around voids using the redshift-space void-galaxy correlation function $\xi^s_{\rm vg}$, using the mock galaxy catalogs from the GR and modified gravity simulations described in previous section.
-Voids are identified in the redshift-space galaxy fields using the {\sc zobov} void finder, which makes use of Voronoi tessellation of the galaxy field \citep{Neyrinck2008} (details for the definitions of {\sc zobov} voids including void center and radius are described in Section 3.3 of \citep{Cautun:2017tkc}).
+Voids are identified in the redshift-space galaxy fields using the {\sc zobov} void finder, which makes use of Voronoi tessellation of the galaxy field \citep{Neyrinck2008} (details for the definitions of {\sc zobov} voids including void center and radius are described in Section~3.3 of \citep{Cautun:2017tkc}).
 We then measure the void-galaxy correlation function $\xi^s_{\rm vg}$ in redshift space.
 An example for the GR model is shown in the left panel of Fig.~\ref{VoidRSD1}.
 The extracted monopole $\xi^s_{0}$ and quadrupole $\xi^s_{2}$ moments are shown in the top of the right panel of Fig.~\ref{VoidRSD1}.
 All voids with radius $r_{\rm v}$ greater than $20h^{-1}{\rm Mpc}$ are used for the analysis.

 In GR, Following the linear model of \citep{Cai2016}, the ratio between the quadrupole and monopole is a constant $G=2\beta/(3+\beta)$, where $\beta=f/b$ is the distortion parameter introduced above.
-We can estimate $\beta$ using the estimator
+We can estimate $\beta$ using the summary statistic

 The multipoles of the redshift-space correlation function can be obtained by

 where $P_{0}(\mu)=1$ and $P_{2}(\mu)=\frac{1}{2}(3\mu^2-1)$, and $\mu=\cos\theta$ where $\theta$ is the {the angle between the line connecting a galaxy-void pair and} the LOS.
 In linear theory, the model has only one free parameter, $\beta$.